No Sword to Bury: Japanese Americans in Hawai`i during WWII.

 “The Iron Lung in History and Cultural Memory,”

-in Mary Jo Arnoldi, ed., Engaging Smithsonian Objects—Views from the Arts, History, and Sciences (Smithsonian Institution Press, under consideration).
+in Mary Jo Arnoldi, ed., Engaging Smithsonian Objects—Views from the Arts, History, and Sciences (Smithsonian Institution Press, under contract).

 Explains how understanding the history of the tank respirator, or iron lung, relates to its interpretation in a museum exhibit.